watchernyu/python-ml-setup/README.md

 # python-ml-setup
 Here I note down some common problems one might encounter in setting up python for machine learning.
 Mainly for my own reference, or if you are a student learning machine learning with python for the first time this might also help you.

+For students currently in NYU Shanghai's ML class (Spring 2019), if you have general questions on python setup, you can post an issue here.
+Or come to my office hour.

 ## my python packages are chaotic and in conflict.
 A good solution is use virtualenv, or use anaconda + anaconda's virtual env.
 I found this to be very effective.
 What is virtual env?
 Look at the tutorial here: https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/